Milestone-Proposal:Parametron, 1954

 (b) Digital logic circuits:

 Parametrons can serve as basic logic gates (e.g., AND, OR, NOT), which can be combined to create more complex computational circuits, such as adders and multipliers.
+But do note that parametron operates on the majority rule logic, not on the simple Boolean algebra.

 The Birth of Parametron Computer: PC-1

-The PC-1 (Parametron Computer No.1) is a fully programmable stored-program computer for scientific computing, assembled in the Takahashi Laboratory, Faculty of Science, at the University of Tokyo.
+The PC-1 (Parametron Computer No.1) is a fully programmable stored-program computer for scientific computing, assembled in the Takahasi Laboratory, Faculty of Science, at the University of Tokyo.
 Using a total of 4,200 parametrons, production began in September 1957, and the first computation was performed on March 26, 1958.

 0016 01 l.jpg